drydan/drydan.github.io/docs/hockey-analytics/player-positions.md

 ![](../../assets/images/d_log_odds_dist.jpg)
-*The histogram for the strength terms between left and right defenders.*
+*The histogram for strength terms between left and right defenders.*

 ---

 ### Incorporating Correlation

 Event data is like splicing a video stream into snapshots of *key* action moments. *Key* moments - which might be less discriminative than the times a player is simply floating around - are rare enough a single game's worth doesn't ensure success.
-The most extreme example being Buffalo's entire D core registering a single event in (gameId: 2021020566); Boston's Curtis Lazar was generous enough to hit Casey Fitzgerald.
+The most extreme example being Buffalo's entire D core registering a single even strength event in (gameId: 2021020566); Boston's Curtis Lazar was generous enough to hit Casey Fitzgerald.
 Conversely, events can be misleading.
 It's not uncommon for players to have "off" games while their team does not provide enough to mitigate the faulty evidence.

 The good news is that we don't have to restrict ourselves to one game worth of information.
 It is reasonable to expect that players or pairs will take the same roles throughout the season.
 Say a pair play 20 games in one orientation, how much evidence do you need to be convinced they swapped roles for the next game?
-Typically for data with structural correlations random effects are added to the model.
+Typically for data with structural correlations, random effects are added to the model.
 To stay within our framework, I've decided to apply a weighted aggregate to feature vectors.
 Each $$x_{i,j} = \sum_{i',j'}w_{i',j'}x_{i,j}$$ where $$w$$ should resemble our intuition of which responses are correlated.
 This leads to a bevy of options.
 For example a weighting can be proportional to the ice time given to the player in each game.
 This results in players having a constant $$\alpha$$ throughout the season.
 It would be equivalent to a set ranking for role priority.
-Another option is to only weigh in games where the player spends the majority of the time with common teammates.
+Another option is to only weigh in games where the player spends the majority of the time with common linemates.
 Lines are determined by the graph constructed from $$\delta$$.
 Let an edge $${i,j}$$ exist if $$\delta[i,j]$$ and $$\delta[j,i]$$ are greater than some threshold.
 Then all disconnected components which are triangles form F lines, all arcs form D pairs.
+For extra measure, restrict label conflicts within each component.

 ![](../../assets/images/tor_d_odds_dist.jpg)
 *Histogram of log odds for 4 prominent members of Toronto's Defence.
 Notice Morgan Rielly, who I contest played every game as LD strictly due to seniority, has some games suggesting otherwise.
 His partner for most of the year, TJ Brodie plays a flex role but indulges in the left side whenever the pair is split.*

 Let's compare the results Toronto's defence with and without aggregating.
 I prefer the latter, which exhibits a cleaner separation at the cost of paving over any intricacies.

 <table>
    <tr>